fission/fission/Documentation/wip/FunctionVersioningProposal.md

 2. Haven't still figured out the code for TimeTrigger yet.
 But will fill in the code changes required there to handle this later.

 #### Note :
-1. With this proposal, the syntax of versions is left to the fission users and fission code doesn't handle them differently.
+1. With this proposal, the syntax of version is left to fission users and fission code doesn't handle them differently.
 Ex : the user can create functions with versions such as v1, v2 so on.
 Or, Vx.y.z following the semantics of semver.
 Do let me know if you think these need to be handled differently.
 2. With this proposal, the `"latest"` version of a function will point to the most recent version created for that function.
 Referring to CLI example under use case 1 and 2, the function hello will have its "latest" pointed to v1.0.1.
 There might be a gotcha over here that needs explicit stating.
 If a user creates a function version 1.0.1 first and then creates a function version 1.0.0, the "latest" will point to v1.0.0.
 I feel like this is an anti pattern and this will/should never happen.
 But would like to hear your opinion.